 stipulated in your policy.

 Most of the expenses that would be paid by your medical payments coverage

 will be paid by your familys health insurance policy.
 Since medical payments

-fill in possible gaps in your health insurance and to help
+of coverage to fill in possible gaps in your health insurance and to help

-cover medical expenses for your passengers who may not have their own health insurance.
+cover medical expenses for your passengers who may not have health insurance.

 But beyond that, you may do better to spend your money on liability insurance

 or on a more comprehensive health insurance policyto protect you and your

 family from any disease or injury that might befall you, not merely from

 If you are the victim of an accident in which another driver is at fault,